 - For children with feeding tubes, make Halloween-themed ice cubes

-Halloween can be fun for all with just a bit of extra awareness and planning.
+Halloween with food allergies can be fun for all with just a bit of extra awareness and planning.
 Are you bringing teal into your holiday activities?
 We’d love to hear from you, what are you doing to celebrate Halloween “teal pumpkin style” and see pictures of your little trick or treaters.
 Comment with a picture, or post to our Neocate Facebook page!